fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Yathribite Muslims were satisfied by the assurance given to them by prophet Muhammad ﷺ  , and they returned to Yathrib to spread Islam among their folks.
 Islam began to make steady progress in Yathrib.
 When it appeared that the new faith had found a haven in that city, the Apostle suggested to the victims of persecution in Makkah to emigrate there.
 Following his suggestion, Muslims began to leave Makkah, in small groups, and to settle in their new homes in Yathrib.

 The Second Pledge of Aqaba is a landmark in the history of Islam.
-It was the “anchor” on which the frail vessel of Islam came to rest at last, after being buffeted for thirteen years in the turbulent seas of paganism in Arabia.
+It was the "anchor" on which the frail vessel of Islam came to rest at last, after being buffeted for thirteen years in the turbulent seas of paganism in Arabia.

 </details><details><summary>